-It features two lubricating strip bars – one of top and another at the bottom that provides additional lubrication to your face as you shave.
+It features two lubricating strip bars – one on top and another at the bottom that provides additional lubrication to your face as you shave.
 It also has a strip that goes from top to bottom.

-Mach3 Sensitive is also available with more lubrication to help blades glide over sensitive skin.
+Mach 3 Sensitive is also available with more lubrication to help blades glide over sensitive skin.

 But using shaving cream should provide all the lubrication your skin needs.

-Whether or not this feature works is up to debate.
-Consumers do say that it helps just a little but most didn’t even bother changing the battery so the difference could be negligible.
+Whether or not these feature works is up to debate.
+Consumers do say that it helps just a little, but most didn’t even bother changing the battery, so the difference could be negligible.

-For the busy man it’s hard to beat the speed and efficiency of an electric razor but choose one carefully.
+For the busy man, it’s hard to beat the speed and efficiency of an electric razor but choose one carefully.

-Braun is manufacturers perhaps the world’s best foil shavers.
+Braun is manufacturers, perhaps the world’s best foil shavers.

-This German made product has a fully flexible head that will adjust to the contours of your face.
+This German-made product has a fully flexible head that will adjust to the contours of your face.

-You can wash it under tap water or use the holder that doubles as a cleaning unit that disinfects it automatically using the world’s first 5-action alcohol based system.
+You can wash it under tap water.
+Or use the holder that doubles as a cleaning unit that disinfects it automatically using the world’s first 5-action alcohol-based system.

 It also has different shaving modes from intense (for men with thick beards) to extra sensitive (for men with sensitive skin).

-Most of these tips will apply to shaving with a cartridge or a safety razor.
+Most of these tips will apply to shaving using a cartridge or a safety razor.
 If you use an electric razor, you will not need to use any shaving cream or a shaving brush.

 1. Take a Hot Shower Before Shaving

-Taking a hot shower before shaving does two things, first it softens facial hair which makes it for a razor to cut.
-Second it cleanses the skin, removing any excess oil and debris that can clog the blades.
+Taking a hot shower before shaving does two things.
+First, it softens facial hair, which makes it for a razor to cut.
+Second, it cleanses the skin, removing any excess oil and debris that can clog the blades.

-Just in case you can’t take a hot shower, washing with your face with hot water and a gentle facial soap for sensitive skin should be enough.
+Just in case you can’t take a hot shower, washing with your face with hot water and gentle facial soap for sensitive skin should be enough.

 Both of these achieve the same thing – softens facial hair and preps skin for shaving.